hexagonit/hexagonit.recipe.download/hexagonit/recipe/download/README.txt

     for details.
 Setting the parameter to ``false`` will use the original filename.
 Defaults to ``true``.
 New in version 1.4.0.

+``excludes``
+   A list of path specifications separated with semicolons to filter files and directories while unpacking.
+Example to limit the space solr instances use:
+   ``excludes = apache-solr-*/contrib/*;apache-solr-*/docs/*``.
+The wildcards
+   are implemented using fnmatch.

 The recipe uses the zc.buildout `Download API`_ to perform the actual download which allows additional configuration of the download process.